 If you're hired to promote a topic considered as sensitive by Facebook advertising policies, such as health / diet services, you should take extra care in the way you'll craft your ads, especially when it comes to personal attributes.

-In this very good piece, Sean Flanagan compares Facebook to an online cafe where everyone should feel at ease (Facebook's #1 objective is to keep people in their agora).
+In a very good piece, Sean Flanagan compares Facebook to an online cafe where everyone should feel at ease (Facebook's #1 objective is to keep people in their agora).
 You would not come across strangers in a public space and immediately tell them they should care about their weight, their financial situation or their mental health.
 This would sound rude and would be totally counterproductive.
 They would usually leave rather offended.
 Similarly, Facebook doesn't want you to reference or allude to personal attributes or characteristics of the group or individual you're targeting.

 You can't say in your copy: "Are you overweight?" or "Do you want to lose weight?" but you could say "Here's the weight loss programme everyone's talking about!"
 Your message will then resonate with the right people without offending those who would not be prepared to digest your message.